rtxx/i3-dotfiles/README.md

 ## My personal dotfiles for i3 (and Arch Linux)

 Warning!
 This is my personal dotfiles and configurations that I use with i3 and Arch Linux so stuff may not work OOTB.
-Please be free to check it out, but be careful, some of the settings is made for my hardware (Example: in my i3status config contains specific configs for my wifi and ethernet).
+Please be free to check it out, but be careful, some of the settings is made for my hardware (Example: in i3status config file, it contains specific settings for my wifi and ethernet).

 | ![i3](https://cloud.ducknexus.xyz/s/eAbRyqLxT8rjKnG/download/i3.gif)  |  ![sunset](https://cloud.ducknexus.xyz/s/LFoZZHptbmG9zz9/download/sunset.gif) |
 |---|---|